wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 Shadowy figures move silently through the city streets of Manchester, playing, questioning, exploring visibility + vulnerability…

 #### Event Details
-Date: Saturday 4 August 2018, starting from 12noon + 1.45pm + 3.30pm
+Date: Saturday 4 August 2018, starting at 12noon / 1.45pm / 3.30pm
-Location: Manchester City Centre — from St Ann's Square to Exchange Square via New Cathedral Street
+Location: Manchester City Centre, from St Ann's Square to Exchange Square
-Tickets: FREE/unticketed — aimed for you to encounter by chance
+Tickets: FREE/unticketed (aimed for you to encounter by chance in the city)
 Telephone: call or text 07488 308 111 on the day

 #### Access Information
-Age advisory: suitable for ALL ages.
-Hazard 2018 takes place outside.
+Age advisory: suitable for ALL ages, Hazard 2018 takes place outside.
 For specific age + access information please email <mailto:info@habmcr.org>, or call 0161 232 6086 before the event / 07488 308 111 on the day of the event.

 ![Shadow Girl — the city streets](shadowgirlcartoon.jpg)